aerobless/SmartHome/docs/hardware/index.md

 ## Power Switches

 ### Shelly
 Shelly's are tiny power switches that I've placed behind the actual light switches of my apartment.
 I mainly use them to detach the event of clicking a light-switch and turning the power of the light bulbs on/off.
-Since I use smart light blubs (Philips Hue), the light bulbs need to be powered on all the time, otherwise they can't be controlled via Home Assistant, Google Home etc. This is where the Shellys come in real handy.
-They conntect to Home Assistant via MQTT over WiFi and they can be configured in a way that pressing the actual light switch will simply send an MQTT event but not actually turn of the power of the light blubs.
+Since I use smart light bulbs (Philips Hue), the light bulbs need to be powered on all the time, otherwise they can't be controlled via Home Assistant, Google Home etc. This is where the Shellys come in real handy.
+They connect to Home Assistant via MQTT over WiFi and they can be configured in a way that pressing the actual light switch will simply send an MQTT event but not actually turn of the power of the light bulbs.
 Home Assistant can then decide what to do with the button press event.
 In some cases I turn on/off the lights, but in other cases I've re-used the light switch to do other things.
 Such as change light scene or turn on the radio.

 #### Shelly 1PM
 This shelly switches on power line / button.
 It also measure the power consumed.